Event Director Program

 - While all students are invited to participate in social gatherings, only those 21+ are permitted to possess or consume alcohol.

 - Every space on campus (and in our entire country) always has a fire code max occupancy limit.
 These numbers will be placed inside the door to every event space next to the policy reminders poster.
 Event Directors are trained to manage the headcount and ensure the event does not become overcrowded while also being welcoming and inclusive.
 This is a difficult balance for anyone to manage.
-Please trust that if they ask you to come back later or wait in a line to go into the event, it is simply to ensure the health and safety of everyone by following this policy and law.
+Please trust that if an Event Director asks you to come back later or wait in a line to go into the event, it is simply to ensure the health and safety of everyone by following this policy and law.

 - All registered events must provide food and non-alcoholic drinks for guests to ensure options for all are available and to mitigate risk for those who choose to drink alcohol.
 If you are unsure where the food or non-alcoholic drinks are, ask the Event Director.